TaoStarlit/English/ZT_LTnote.md

 - the **probability distribution over x** can therefore be written in the form(exponential distribution): which is known as the Bernoulli distribution.
 - It is easily verified that this distribution is normalized and that it has mean and variance given by:
 - observations are drawn independently from Bernouli distribution:
-- we can estimate a value for mu by maximizing the likelihood function:
+- we can estimate a value for \mu by maximizing the likelihood function:
 - or equivalently by maximizing the logarithm of the likelihood.
 The funtion is given by:
 - we set the derivative of $\sum \ln p(\mathcal x_n|\mu)$ with respect to $\mu$ equal to zero:
 - we obtain the maximum likelihood estimator:
+- (Binomial) in order to obtain the normalization coefficient we note that our of N coin flips, we have to add up all the possible ways of obtaining m heads, so that the binomial distribution can be written:
+- C_N^m is the number of ways of choosing m objects out of a total of N
+- (using exersice 1.10)For independent events, the mean of the sum is the sum of the means,
+- and the variance of the sum is the sum of the variances, we have:

-####### question
+###### question
 1. not Gaussian, why var?
    - ans: every distribution has variance.
 Suppose we have a data set $\{x_i,x_2,...x_N\}$ of observed values of x.
 Then $\hat\mu=\sum_i x_I$ $\hat \sigma=\frac 1 N \sum_i (x_i-\hat x_i)^2$
 2. why MLE of exponential family distriubtion is easy?
-   - ans: MLE using logrithm and the logarithm is the inverse function to exponentiation. in the exponential family the x is in the exponent part, the estimated parameter is in the base part, so after logarithm, x became the coefficient of ln, and parameter is in the ln)
+   - ans: MLE using logarithm and the logarithm is the inverse function to exponentiation.
+In the exponential family the x is in the exponent part, the estimated parameter is in the base part, so after logarithm, x became the coefficient of \ln (just sum the observations), and parameter is in the \ln.
+Therefore, it is easy to derivate and set the derivative with respect to the parameter equal to 0, and then obtain the value of the estimated parameter.